Hammarn/1MB335/Lab5.md

 #### Step 2f: Find a new l-rRNA sequence and align one more time

 The strange alignment from Step 2e is a genuine example, that was discovered by students who took this course previously.
 It results from a mis-annotation in the reference mitochondrial genome for the cheetah.
-A new genome, with the proper annotation, was submitted since then.
+A new genome, with the proper annotation, has been submitted since then.

 Find the *16S* sequence for the mitochondrial genome with identifier AY463959.1.
 Perform the alignment again (see Step 2e).
 Visualize it.
 Is the issue solved?

 **Question 8.
 Show your new alignment to a teaching assistant.
 If you cannot show it, submit the corresponding alignment.**

-The main take-home message from this step is that it is important to examine well your alignments.
+The main take-home message from this step is that it is important to examine your alignments well.
 Sometimes some sequences will genuinely be longer or shorter than other sequences; however it might also be due to some errors!

 #### Back to Step 2d

 By now the alignment of the entire mitochondria should be ready for you to look at!
-Open it with `clustalw` (see Step 2f).
+Open it with `clustalx` (see Step 2f).
 What do you see?
 Does it match your expectations after filling the feature table?

 **Question 9.
 Do you think that it was meaningful to align these 13 mitochondrial genomes?
 Would you remove some if you were to do it again?
 Which?**